Juniper/terraform-provider-apstra/docs/resources/datacenter_virtual_network.md

 ### Required

+- `blueprint_id` (String) Blueprint ID
+- `name` (String) Virtual Network Name

+### Optional

 - `bindings` (Attributes Map) Bindings make a Virtual Network available on Leaf Switches and Access Switches.
-At least one binding entry is required.
+At least one binding entry is required with Apstra 4.x.
+With Apstra 5.x, a Virtual Network with no bindings can be created by omitting (or setting `null`) this attribute.
 The value is a map keyed by graph db node IDs of *either* Leaf Switches (non-redundant Leaf Switches) or Leaf Switch redundancy groups (redundant Leaf Switches).
 Practitioners are encouraged to consider using the [`apstra_datacenter_virtual_network_binding_constructor`](../data-sources/datacenter_virtual_network_binding_constructor) data source to populate this map. (see [below for nested schema](#nestedatt--bindings))
-- `blueprint_id` (String) Blueprint ID
-- `name` (String) Virtual Network Name

-### Optional

 - `dhcp_service_enabled` (Boolean) Enables a DHCP relay agent.
 - `export_route_targets` (Set of String) Export RTs for this Virtual Network.
 - `import_route_targets` (Set of String) Import RTs for this Virtual Network.